slack-ruby/slack-ruby-client/README.md

 Refer to the [Slack Web API Method Reference](https://api.slack.com/methods) for the list of all available functions.

-You can configure the web client either globally or via the initializer.
+You can configure the Web client either globally or via the initializer.

 ```ruby
 Slack::Web::Client.config do |config|